aiven/devportal/docs/products/index.rst

 A quick and highly unscientific run-down of the products on the Aiven platform.
 Click through to the individual sections for more information on each one.

 **PostgreSQL** Up-to-date, this best-of breed relational database is a great fit for many applications.
 It's first in this list for a reason.
-You can also get your timeseries data fix with the Timescale extension for Postgres.
+You can also get your time series data fix with the Timescale extension for PostgreSQL.

 **Apache Kafka** For data streaming services, look no further than Apache Kafka.
-With Apache MirrorMaker2 and Kafka Connect available alongside the Kafka services, we have everything you need for your Kakfa toolchain and extensive experience in running Kafka at scale.
+With Apache MirrorMaker2 and Kafka Connect available alongside the Kafka services, we have everything you need for your Kafka toolchain and extensive experience in running Kafka at scale.
 Let us take the strain while you focus on what matters to your business.

 **ElasticSearch** Whether it's logs, documents, or something else, you can throw it at ElasticSearch and know it will stick.
 With a choice of tools to talk to it and solid integrations with many other tools, if you are searching for a search tool then you need search no further.